 While there are many systems that meet the ADA drainage requirements, there are some things to keep in mind.
 For one, drainage systems that have grates require more work: the heavy grates must be removed in order to clean the actual drain channel, which can result in worker injury.
 Additionally, grates wear out over time and break under constant use, which means they require replacing every couple of years, otherwise they can also result in injuries.
 All of this makes a grated drainage system more costly to both install and maintain.

 A better alternative to traditional grated drainage systems is a grateless slot drain system.
-With a slot drain, the concerns about ADA compliant grating are a thing of the past, as it is a pre-sloped system that is completely level with the floor.
+With a slot drain, the concerns about ADA compliant grating are a thing of the past, as it is a pre sloped trench drain system that is completely level with the floor.
 This means that there is no concern for changes in floor levels that could cause someone to have issues walking over it.
 A slot drain offers three different ADA drainage systems that can be used in a wide range of applications.

 When it comes to choosing the right ADA drainage system, the biggest factor after meeting the correct slope of ¼-inch a foot to keep in mind is the grate system.
 It is essential that any grated systems meet the ADA grate requirements as set forth by the ADA, in order to avoid any fines.
 But, instead of going through the struggle of getting the right ADA compliant grated system, just go for a slot drain system.
 It is easy to install, cost effective and, best of all, meets all of the ADA requirements.